Standard Terms and Conditions of Business

 We will add VAT to our charges where legally required to do so at the prevailing rate that applies when the work is done.
 The supply of our services to overseas clients (other than in relation to UK property) may however be VAT zero-rated.

 5. Billing arrangements

 5.1 Unless otherwise agreed, we will send you interim bills for our fees and any disbursements at agreed intervals.
 We will send you a final bill after completion of the work.

-5.2 Our bills are due for payment within 14 days from the date of delivery.
+5.2 Our bills are due for payment by return.

 6. Payments on account